 - Deputy Head is the Senior Public Service employee of a Government Department, Board or Agency.
-For Divisional Education Councils, the Deputy Head is the Director/Superintendent.
-For the Tłı̨chǫ Community Services Board, the Deputy Head is the Chief Executive Officer.
+For Divisional Education Councils, the Deputy Head is the Superintendent.
+For the Tłı̨chǫ Community Services Agency, the Deputy Head is the Chief Executive Officer.

 - District Education Authority (DEA) is a locally elected body in each education community to govern the education district.